 When I hear adoption professionals say that you shouldn’t consider adoption unless both partners are 100% on board, I wonder what planet they are living on.
-From my interviews with many adopting couples, I have found that in the beginning almost always one partner is more interested in adoption than the other.
+From my interviews with many adopting couples and from my personal experience, I have found that in the beginning almost always one partner is more interested in adoption than the other.

 Although I’m writing this about adoption, I’ve seen this situation repeat itself with donor egg and surrogacy.
 One partner is ready to move up the treatment ladder sooner than the other.
 Heck, let’s be honest, we all know couples who face this issue when they are thinking about becoming parents without the complications of infertility or adoption.
 Maybe that is why there are so many accidental pregnancies with married couples in this day of effective birth control.
 Fortunately, or unfortunately depending on how you look at it, it is impossible to accidentally adopt so a spouse’s reluctance must be fully considered.

 Easy answers elude me when one spouse wants to adopt and the other does not.
 My hubby and I had always planned on adopting, but we hadn’t necessarily planned on having four children.
 After our third child was born, I still felt a very strong pull to adopt.
 My husband did not.
 His resistance had nothing to do with adoption and everything to do with being the father of four.
 He wondered whether he had the time for another child, whether his work would suffer with more kids, or whether his guilt would increase over the time he devoted to work.
 Would this child have needs that demanded even more time and money?
 Wasn’t he too old to have another child?
 The whole idea of adopting seemed risky, and he didn’t feel the need to take the risk.
 I did.